SM Center Tuguegarao Downtown: Features

 SM Center Tuguegarao Downtown has taken great care during the design and throughout construction to preserve two large trees along Mabini Street, serving as shady tree canopies at the east entrance of the mall.

 The three-storey mall features its major anchor SM Hypermarket and other household brands such as SM Appliance Center, World Balance, ACE Hardware, Surplus, Watsons, Miniso, Simply Shoes and BDO.
 It also has specialty stores, wellness and services, homegrown restaurants, amusement centers, fashion boutiques and the I.T.
 Zone at the third level.
 In addition to parking slots at the front, a two-storey parking area is also located at the mall's back portion for customer convenience.

-SM Game Park was opened on April 2025 at the mall's second level with amenities for indoor recreation such as pool tables and karaoke rooms.
+SM Game Park was opened in April 2025 at the mall's second level with amenities for indoor recreation such as pool tables and karaoke rooms.
 Additionally, a portion of the third level was renovated to make way for SM Foodcourt, the second in the city, opened on October 29, 2025 featuring homegrown restaurants.

 The mall uses LED lighting and has solar panels with a yield of 484 KW installed on the roofdeck.
 It also features a rainwater catchment with a volume of 215 m^{3}.

 DSGN Associates, an award-winning architectural firm based in Texas, United States, designed the mall.